resyfer/libexpress/TUTORIAL.md

   response to the request.

-- `path`: A unique URL in the domain of the server. eg. If server is running on 'helloworld.com' then in the URL 'helloworld.com/abc/def', '/abc/def' is the path
+- `path`: A unique URL in the domain of the server. eg. If server is running on 'helloworld.com' then in the URL `helloworld.com/abc/def`, `/abc/def` is the path

 - `method`: Refers to one of the HTTP Methods defined by the HTTP Spec.
-A single route can have multiple methods, eg. GET '/hello' and POST '/hello'.
+A single route can have multiple methods, eg. `GET /hello` and `POST /hello`.
 Both the methods are *supposed* to perform different tasks, and which method is used to serve the request based on the method specified in the request.